pythonarcade/arcade/doc/programming_guide/sound.rst

 * It's guaranteed to work wherever Arcade's sound support does.
 * It offers far better control over media than Arcade
-* You may have already used parts of it directly for :ref:`sound-advanced-playback`
+* You may have already used parts of it directly for :ref:`sound-intermediate-playback`

 Note that :py:class:`Sound`'s :py:attr:`~Sound.source` attribute holds a :py:class:`pyglet.media.Source`.
 This means you can start off by cleanly